Aarhus University Seal

 Jes Bak Sørensen

-DEFACTUM, Region Midtjylland (Central Denmark Region), and the Department of Public Health, Aarhus University
+DEFACTUM, Region Midtjylland (Central Denmark Region), Denmark

-During his AIAS-PIREAU fellowship, Jes Bak Sørensen will be working on the project:
+During his AIAS-PIREAU fellowship, Jes Bak Sørensen worked on the project 'Pathways to increased social equality in health'

 Project Description